Lujun995/lujun995.github.io/_posts/2021-09-03-Square-Root-Convergents.md

     problem (problem 57) in the ProjectEuler.

     return:
-        count: the number of fractions contain a numerator with more digits than the denominator in the first one-thousand expansions.
+        count: the number of fractions containing a numerator with more digits than the denominator in the first one-thousand expansions.
     """
     import math